jiixyj/libebur128/README.md

     global loudness: -11.3 LUFS

-For examples how to use the library, see minimal-example.c and main.c.
+For examples how to use the library, see minimal-example.c, sndfile-example.c and ffmpeg-example.c.